dannyhope/Grok/README.md

 - The main problems I have right now are:
 	- explaining the core concept
-	- determining whjat should be the first thing to build
+	- figure out what to build first

 ## How it works – the transclusionish way